DataDog/documentation/content/en/tracing/_index.md

 {{< img src="tracing/deployment_tracking/ErrorRateByVersion.png" alt="Versions on the Service Page"  style="width:100%;">}}

-### Live Search
+### Live Search and Analytics

-[Search on any span][5] by any tag on 100% of your ingested traces live with no sampling for 15 minutes.
+[Search on any span][5] by any tag on 100% of your traces live with no sampling for 15 minutes.

 {{< img src="tracing/live_search/livesearchmain.gif" alt="Live Search" >}}

+### Trace Retention and Ingestion

+[Retain the traces that matter most to you][6] with tag-based retention filters and control data ingestion with Tracing without Limits™.

+{{< img src="tracing/live_search_and_analytics/tracing_without_limits_lifecycle-3.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Trace Journey" >}}

 ### Connect Logs and Distributed Traces

-[View your application logs][6] side-by-side with the trace for a single distributed request with automatic trace-id injection.
+[View your application logs][7] side-by-side with the trace for a single distributed request with automatic trace-id injection.

 {{< img src="tracing/index/ConnectLogsWithTraces.png" alt="Connect Logs And Traces"  style="width:100%;">}}

 ### Trace Serverless Functions

-[Trace across AWS Lambda and hosts][7] to view complete traces across your hybrid infrastructure.
+[Trace across AWS Lambda and hosts][8] to view complete traces across your hybrid infrastructure.

 {{< img src="tracing/serverless_functions/ServerlessDistributedTrace.png" alt="Trace Serverless Functions"  style="width:100%;">}}

 ### App Analytics

-[Analyze performance][8] by application, infrastructure or custom tags such as datacenter, availability zone, deployment version, domain, user, checkout amount, customer and more.
+[Analyze performance][9] by application, infrastructure or custom tags such as datacenter, availability zone, deployment version, domain, user, checkout amount, customer and more.

 {{< img src="tracing/index/SearchAppAnalytics.gif" alt="App Analytics"  style="width:100%;">}}

 ### Connect Synthetic Test Data and Traces

-[Link simulated API tests][9] to traces to find the root cause of failures across frontend, network and backend requests.
+[Link simulated API tests][10] to traces to find the root cause of failures across frontend, network and backend requests.

 {{< img src="tracing/index/Synthetics.gif" alt="Synthetic tests"  style="width:100%;">}}

 ### Continuous Profiler

-[Improve code efficiency][10] with an always on production profiler to pinpoint the lines of code consuming the most CPU, memory, or I/O.
+[Improve code efficiency][11] with an always on production profiler to pinpoint the lines of code consuming the most CPU, memory, or I/O.

 {{< img src="tracing/index/Profiling.png" alt="Profiling"  style="width:100%;">}}

 ### Customize your Instrumentation or add OpenTracing

-[Seamlessly connect your instrumentation][11] between automatic instrumentation, dd-trace-api, OpenTracing and OpenTelemetry exporters.
+[Seamlessly connect your instrumentation][12] between automatic instrumentation, dd-trace-api, OpenTracing and OpenTelemetry exporters.

 ## Further Reading